SRES-467-119

 What it does

-This resolution designates October 30, 2025, as a national day of remembrance for workers of the U.S. nuclear weapons program.
-It would formally recognize uranium miners, millers, and haulers, plutonium processors, and individuals who were present at atmospheric nuclear weapons tests.
-The resolution carries no legal mandates, funding, or enforcement mechanisms.
+This resolution designates October 30, 2025, as a national day of remembrance for workers of the U.S. nuclear weapons program, including uranium miners, millers, and haulers, plutonium processors, and participants in atmospheric nuclear weapons tests.
+It encourages Americans to participate in ceremonies and activities to honor those workers.
+The resolution carries no legal mandates, appropriations, or regulatory changes.

 Who benefits